|

 IMS, or BWC settlement attorney determine that additional medical is needed,

-the LSS CSS shall request that the IW/claimant complete and submit a C-242 and
+the LSS CSS will request that the IW/claimant complete and submit a C-242 and

 submit the most recent two years of unrelated medical documentation.

-LSS CSS shall set a diary/task for 30 days from the date of the request for the
+LSS CSS will set a diary/task for 30 days from the date of the request for the

 C-242 and required documentation.